medavox/tuki-nuwa/text/for-public/Grammar.md

 Part-of-Speech Markers
 =============

-Words have an inherent or default part-of-speech role, indicated by their vowel ending (or no inherent role if they end in n).

-A word's role in a sentence can often be inferred from context, word-order, li and i markers etc.
+A word's role in a sentence is inferred from context, word-order, li and i markers etc.

-But explicit grammar words can be used to indicate part-of-speech when deemed necessary, for instance in a complex noun phrase.
+But if a word's meaning can't be inferred, or a more complex form is required, explicit grammar words can be used to indicate part-of-speech, for instance in a complex noun phrase.